-The following procedures show how to create the client and server profiles to support TLS encryption in the Avaya SBCE.
+In the reference configuration, TLS transport is used for the communication between Session Manager and Avaya SBCE.
+The following procedures show how to create the client and server profiles to support the TLS connection.

 8.3.1.
 Verify TLS Certificates - Avaya Session Border Controller for Enterprise